 As mentioned earlier, in the payment gateway process, merchants have the option of integrating hosted or non-hosted payment pages within their platform.

-In the case of a hosted page, the customer is redirected to the payment gateway’s hosted payment page to fill in their payment details.
+In the case of a hosted page or hosted payment gateway, the customer is redirected to the payment gateway’s hosted page to fill in their payment details.
 This method is generally easier and faster to integrate but removes some control from the merchant regarding the payments experience a customer might receive.

-With non-hosted or white-labelled pages, the customer is able to complete the transaction without leaving the merchant’s website by entering their payment details into secure and encrypted fields.
-Hosted pages typically feature fewer steps and no redirects, and may be presented in the merchant’s branding, which can improve conversion.
+With non-hosted or white-labelled pages, the customer is able to complete a secure payment without leaving the merchant’s website by entering their payment details into secure and encrypted fields.
+Hosted payment pages typically feature fewer steps and no redirects, and may be presented in the merchant’s branding, which can improve conversion.

 In both instances, with Stitch, customers can choose whether they’d like to have their details saved for future transactions, allowing for a more seamless, one-click payment experience when they return.

 Some of the most well-known payment gateways globally include the likes of PayPal, Stripe, and Square, to name a few.
-But with the rapid growth of online commerce in the country, we’re beginning to see more demand for payment gateways that match the experiences these established businesses offer, elevating the role Stitch plays in the ecosystem.
+But with the rapid growth of e-commerce, we’re beginning to see more demand for payment gateways in South Africa that match the experiences these established businesses offer, elevating the role Stitch plays in the ecosystem.

-Here are some of the key factors to consider when choosing a payment gateway in South Africa:
+Here are some of the key factors to consider when choosing the online payment gateway solution in South Africa:

-In South Africa, some of the most popular payment gateways available include Stitch, Moment, dLocal and Cellulant – but there are many others also available to choose from depending on what specific business needs.
+In South Africa, some of the most popular payment gateways available include Stitch, Moment, dLocal and Cellulant – but there are many others also available to choose from depending on what specific businesses need.

 At Stitch, our client support and technical integration teams work closely with client teams to co-develop bespoke and customised payments solutions and reduce the time it takes to integrate.
 We leverage deep connections across the entire payments stack to power seamless access to financial systems, resulting in higher reliability and better performance.